Ripley's Believe It or Not by Ripley’s Believe It or Not! for September 15, 2014

 http://en.wikipedia.org/wiki/George_Garrett_(inventor)

-sdjamieson Premium Member almost 10 years ago
+sdjamieson Premium Member about 10 years ago

 What did you learn today?